Student Resources - FAQ

 IS A MATH DEGREE RIGHT FOR ME?

-Well, yeah.
-As shown via the links on the department main page, a degree in mathematics is a signal that you're a capable problem-solver, flexibly applying pattern recognition, computational skills, and rigorous thinking to any number of applications in any number of careers.
-In an increasingly scientific and technological workforce, mathematical skills are becoming more a necessity than an option.
+A degree in mathematics is a signal that you're a capable problem-solver, flexibly applying pattern recognition, computational skills, and rigorous thinking to any number of applications in any number of careers.
+In an increasingly scientific and technological workforce, mathematical skills are becoming more of a necessity than an option.
 Math majors score highly on entrance exams for medical and law school, making the study of mathematics a priority even for those not directly working in mathematical fields.
 And while you're here, you'll learn that mathematics is much more stimulating than just "solving for x."
 Work with a cadre of peers in the student lounge, or engage in student activities via the SUM Club or Actuarial Club to become part of this vibrant community.

 WHAT PROGRAMS DOES THE DEPARTMENT OFFER?